QIH directors receive ‘last warning’ in new death threat

 “The Quinn family that employed hundreds of people were stabbed in the back.
 We have the capability and the manpower to see this through until the end and achieve a permanent solution.”

-Mr Quinn and his family have repeatedly condemned acts of vandalism and violence against their former businesses, properties and executives who worked in the family enterprise over several years.
+Mr Quinn and his family have repeatedly condemned acts of vandalism and violence against their former businesses and properties and the executives who worked in the family enterprise over the years.
 They have disavowed the campaign of violence and distanced themselves from any acts purported to be carried out in their names.

 The former billionaire, once reputed to be the country’s richest man, made overtures to QIH in recent months in an attempt to regain ownership and control of his former business under the false impression that the company was about to be sold by its majority owners, three US investment funds.

-In May, Mr Quinn wrote to the three funds, appearing to express regret over his falling out with the company that led to his departure from his €500,000-a-year role as an adviser to the company.
+In May, Mr Quinn wrote to the three funds, appearing to express regret over his falling out with the company that led to his departure from his €500,000-a-year role as an adviser.

 He clashed with the owners and managers of the business over his desire to take ownership of the company again and claimed that he was being excluded from decision-making meetings.